 The IHF has one resuscitation council (ACLS Council) that helps establish national policies and procedures for how the AHA science and programme content is to be implemented in Ireland.
 The Council provides input and direction with technical matters of the ACLS Training Programme.

-The IHF CPR programme currently has approximately 3,000 certified Instructors across the disciplines of Heartsaver, BLS, CFR Community, CFR Advanced, ACLS and ACLS EP.
+The IHF CPR programme currently has approximately 3,000 certified Instructors across the disciplines of Heartsaver, BLS, CFR Community, ACLS and ACLS EP.

 Unfortunately IHF is unable to take on an unlimited supply of training sites that wish to affiliate to the training programme.
 However we are pleased to be able to currently accept new applications for affiliation to the CPR & ECC Training Programme and will issue those which are successful in their application with a contract of affiliation.

-The closing date for applications is Friday July 26th 2019 and organisations should not contact us prior to Friday August 30th 2019 regarding their application
+The closing date for applications is Friday July 31st 2020 and organisations should not contact us prior to Friday August 28th 2020 regarding their application.

 Training Site Responsibilities